Question about Kenko Teleplus MC-4 DG for Konica-Minolta Maxxum 2x (MC4AFDGM) Lens Converter

 Hi, I have a Minolta 7D.
 I bought an M42 screw lens adapter, an almost flat plate, however the camera kept saying "no lens detected".
 Then somewher on the web I found a solution: On the menue screen I found "Shutter Lock" with the choice On or Off.
 By switching to off I can now use 42mm lenses.
 Though there is no AF and the metering works with setting the aperture manually.
 Good luck and maybe you find the Sony to be the same.

-Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

-Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US. click here to Talk to an Expert (only for users in the US for now) and get all the help you need.
-Goodluck!
+Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 Here's a link to this great service

 May 25, 2017 | Vivitar 100-400mm f/4.5-6.7 Series Lens

 Sep 27, 2013 | Fuji FinePix S602 Zoom Digital Camera

 Jan 31, 2013 | Kenko 420-800mm f/8.3-16 Lens for Pentax

 Feb 18, 2011 | Minolta Maxxum 400si 35mm SLR Camera